Helsinki: Sports

 Helsinki has a long tradition of sports: the city gained much of its initial international recognition during the 1952 Summer Olympics, and the city has arranged sporting events such as the first World Championships in Athletics 1983 and 2005, and the European Championships in Athletics 1971, 1994, and 2012.
 Helsinki hosts successful local teams in both of the most popular team sports in Finland: football and ice hockey.
 Helsinki houses HJK Helsinki, Finland's largest and most successful football club, and IFK Helsingfors, their local rivals with 7 championship titles.
 The fixtures between the two are commonly known as Stadin derby.
 Helsinki's track and field club Helsingin Kisa-Veikot is also dominant within Finland.
 Ice hockey is popular among many Helsinki residents, who usually support either of the local clubs IFK Helsingfors (HIFK) or Jokerit.
 HIFK, with 14 Finnish championships titles, also plays in the highest bandy division, along with Botnia-69.
 The Olympic stadium hosted the first Bandy World Championship in 1957.

 Helsinki was elected host-city of the 1940 Summer Olympics, but due to World War II they were canceled.
 Instead Helsinki was the host of the 1952 Summer Olympics.
-The Olympics were a landmark event symbolically and economically for Helsinki and Finland as a whole that was recovering from the winter war and the continuation war fought with the Soviet Union.
+The Olympics were a landmark event symbolically and economically for Helsinki and Finland as a whole that was recovering from the Winter War and the Continuation War fought with the Soviet Union.
 Helsinki was also in 1983 the first city to host the World Championships in Athletics.
 Helsinki also hosted the event in 2005, thus also becoming the first city to host the Championships for a second time.
 The Helsinki City Marathon has been held in the city every year since 1981, usually in August.
 A Formula 3000 race through the city streets was held on 25 May 1997.
 In 2009 Helsinki was host of the European Figure Skating Championships, and in 2017 it hosted World Figure Skating Championships.
-The city will host the 2021 FIBA Under-19 Basketball World Cup.
 American football and the Vaahteraliiga has a strong tradition in the city dating back to the early 1980s; the Helsinki Roosters are the only Finnish team to have participated in the Vaahteraliiga since its inception in 1980 and are by far the most successful American football team in Finnish history.

 Most of Helsinki's sports venues are under the responsibility of the city's sports office, such as 70 sports halls and about 350 sports fields.
 There are nine ice rinks, three of which are managed by the Helsinki Sports Agency (Helsingin liikuntavirasto).
 In winter, there are seven artificial ice rinks.
 People can swim in Helsinki in 14 swimming pools, the largest of which is the Mäkelänrinne Swimming Centre, two inland swimming pools and more than 20 beaches, of which Hietaniemi Beach is probably the most famous.